 That is the surprisingly easy way to control your anger.

 Post-Script: We’re happy to share with our readers that Dr Fabian Pels has endorsed this post on behalf of his research team.
-He wrote over an email: “We were pleased to read your blog post.
+When we asked of his opinion, he emailed us to say: “We were pleased to read your blog post.
 From our point of view, we can clearly state that you send the right message.”
 Thank you, Dr Fabian Pels.

 In Anger: The Misunderstood Emotion, Carol Tavris expertly examines every facet of that fascinating emotion — from genetics to stress to the rage for justice.
 San Francisco Chronicle calls this a “landmark book.”